HazyResearch/deepdive/doc/example-spouse.md

 ```

 We'll write a simple UDF in Python that will tag spans of contiguous tokens with the NER tag `PERSON` as person mentions (i.e., we'll essentially rely on CoreNLP's NER module).
-Note that we've already used a bash script as a UDF, and indeed any programming language can be used (DeepDive will just check the path specified in the top line, e.g., `#!/usr/bin/env python`).
+Note that we've already used a Bash script as a UDF, and indeed any programming language can be used.
+(DeepDive will just check the path specified in the top line, e.g., `#!/usr/bin/env python`.)
 However, DeepDive provides some convenient utilities for Python UDFs which handle all IO encoding/decoding.
-To write our UDF ([`udf/map_person_mention.py`](../examples/spouse/udf/map_person_mention.py)), we'll start by specifying that our UDF will handle TSV lines (as specified in the DDlog above);
+To write our UDF ([`udf/map_person_mention.py`](../examples/spouse/udf/map_person_mention.py)), we'll start by specifying that our UDF will handle TSV lines (as specified in the DDlog above).
-additionally, we'll specify the exact type schema of both input and output, which DeepDive will check for us:
+Additionally, we'll specify the exact type schema of both input and output, which DeepDive will check for us:

 ```python
 {% include examples/spouse/udf/map_person_mention.py %}
 ```

 Above, we write a simple function which extracts and tags all subsequences of tokens having the NER tag "PERSON".
-Note that the `extract` function must be a generator; (i.e., use a `yield` statement to return output rows).
+Note that the `extract` function must be a generator (i.e., use a `yield` statement to return output rows).

 Finally, we specify that the function will be applied to rows from the `sentences` table and append to the `person_mention` table: